A PDF version of this policy is at the bottom of the page.

 Anyone who has a concern about the accessibility of a University technology may file a complaint with the Accessibility Technology Coordinator.
 The Coordinator or designee will conduct an investigation and respond in writing to the complainant within a reasonable amount of time.

-If the complainant is dissatisfied with the response, he or she may file an appeal with the Director of Equal Opportunity at within 21 days of receiving a notice of the ATC’s decision.
+If the complainant is dissatisfied with the response, he or she may file an appeal with the Director of Equal Opportunity within 21 days of receiving a notice of the ATC’s decision.
 The Director of Equal Opportunity will respond in writing within 20 days.

 Chapter 4 – Resources